 - Bleeding in the area between the brain and the thin membranes that cover the brain (subarachnoid hemorrhage)

-- Abnormalities in a blood vessel leading to or within the brain
+- Irregularities in a blood vessel leading to or within the brain

 - Cancerous or noncancerous tumors

 - Structural irregularities in the head, neck or spine